KasperskyLab/Kaspresso/wiki/09_Kaspresso-Allure.md

 ```
 Select the needed device and call:
 ```
-adb -s emulator-5554 pull /sdcard/allure-results /Users/username/Desktop
+adb -s emulator-5554 exec-out run-as com.example sh -c 'cd /data/data/com.example/files && tar cf - allure-results' > ~/allure-results.tar
 ```
-And that's it, the **allure-results** dir with all the test resources is now at **/Users/username/Desktop**.
+And that's it, the **allure-results** archive with all the test resources is now at your home directory.

 Now, we want to generate and watch the report.
 The Allure server must be installed on our machine for this.
 To find out how to do it with all the details please follow the [**Allure docs**](https://docs.qameta.io/allure/).